Skip to content

 02:00:00:00:00:01 unicast local unknown <- VM or container NIC

-A multicast MAC you did not configure is a protocol running on the segment that you did not expect.
-A locally administered unicast MAC on a production port is a virtual machine or container, not a PLC.
-Beyond identifying frames by address, the physical link itself can introduce problems that are invisible at higher layers.
+An unexpected multicast MAC on a segment indicates a protocol running on the segment that was not configured.
+A locally administered unicast MAC on a production port indicates a virtual machine or container, not a PLC.
+Beyond identifying frames by address, the physical link introduces issues invisible at higher layers.

 Full-duplex allows simultaneous send and receive.
-All modern switches and NICs operate in full-duplex.
+Modern switches and NICs operate in full-duplex.
 Collisions are impossible on a full-duplex point-to-point link.

-A duplex mismatch occurs when one side is full-duplex and the other is half-duplex.
-The half-duplex side detects what it interprets as collisions.
+A duplex mismatch occurs when 1 side is full-duplex and the other is half-duplex.
+The half-duplex side detects what the half-duplex side interprets as collisions.
 Throughput drops to around 30% of line rate.
 The link stays up.
-No error messages appear in logs.
+No messages appear in logs.
 The only visible symptoms are high collision counters on the half-duplex side and poor throughput.

 Terminal window